 In the 1960s, the terrace was the site of an outdoor café.
 It later turned into a hangout for the Hair generation before its downturn, sadly becoming a haven for drug addicts and dealers.
 At that time, the gorgeous landmark was even referred to as “Freak Fountain.”
 Falling into disarray by the late ’70s, Bethesda Fountain was dry for years.
 The Central Park Conservancy returned the monument to its grandeur during the original park restoration campaign from 1980-81.
 The conservancy refurbished the terrace the following season.

 Bethesda Terrace and Fountain on the Silver Screen

 The sight is one of the most iconic in all of New York City, and undoubtedly one of the most picturesque on film.
 Whether you’ve seen it in person or not, you probably recognize the famous fountain and terrace from both film and television.

 Featured in such TV shows as Gossip Girl, Lipstick Jungle, Law & Order, Sex and the City and The Amazing Race, the classic locale is often a first choice when TV and movies showcase Central Park and its attractions.
 Films staged at the Manhattan landmark include Godspell, Home Alone 2, Elf, Disney’s Enchanted, Stayin’ Alive, When Harry Met Sally, Maid of Honor and Friends with Benefits, to name a few.
 The statue played an essential role in both the play and movie, Angels in America by Tony Kushner.

 To get there, enter Central Park at 72nd Street (from either Central Park West or Fifth Avenue), and proceed toward the center of the park.
-Since it’s close to the Mall and Literary Walk, you explore several on your visit to Central Park.
+Since it’s close to the Mall and Literary Walk, you can explore those Central Park attractions on your visit.